bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 Updating the widget template with `create_new_version` set to `true` will change the value of the `current_version_uuid` in the widget and the widget template, but it will not change the value of the widget’s `version_uuid`.

 <Callout type="info">
-#### Note
   It is possible to update your widget template without creating a new version.
 To do so, exclude the `create_new_version` field or set it to `false` when making a `PUT` request to [update the widget template](/api-reference/store-management/widgets/widget-template/updatewidgettemplate).
 </Callout>